-Baked corn on the cob gives a consistently excellent result.
-They steam in their jackets just enough to cook them perfectly.
+Baked corn on the cob steams right in the jackets in your oven to cook them perfectly.
 The nutrients and flavor stay in the corn!
 No messy boiling.
 Just bake and eat.
 Easy Peasy!

 Over the years; I’ve boiled a lot of corn.
 The results are normally pretty inconsistent.
 The best boiled corn is only boiled a few minutes and then removed.
 I’m easily distracted.
-Consequently, our corn came out overdone or underdone, a lot.
+Consequently, our corn often came out overdone or underdone, a lot.
 The boiling water turned yellowish.
 That told me the corn was losing nutritional ground in that pot of water.
 So I learned to eat corn raw!
-Not kidding; raw with no butter or salt, it worked for me., and Sherman!
+Not kidding; raw with no butter or salt, it works for me and Sherman.

 Baked Corn on the Cob Method:

-I picked up this baking trick about a month ago.
+I picked up this really cool baking trick about a month ago.
 Our corn came ripe and Kayti found this corn baking technique online.

-You get the Best flavor AND nutrients by being pretty lazy.
+The oven method gives you the Best flavor AND nutrients by being pretty lazy.
 So now I eat corn baked.
 It’s much better than raw or boiled!
 But I still don’t use butter or salt much.
-Just don’t need it with this intense, perfectly delicious corn!
-Unless you’re my husband.
+Just don’t need it with this intensely Flavorful, perfectly delicious corn!
+Unless you’re like my husband. 🙂

 Here is your printable recipe: